An improved central limit theorem for the empirical sliced Wasserstein distance: Abstract

 \section{Abstract}

-Optimal transport theory has become a fundamental tool for handling diverse types of data, with growing applications across various fields.
-However, the Wasserstein distance presents significant computational and statistical challenges in high-dimensional settings.
-To address these issues, alternative distances such as the sliced Wasserstein distance, which leverages one-dimensional projections, have been introduced.
-In this work, we establish a novel central limit theorem for the $p$-sliced Wasserstein distance, for $p>1$, using the Efron-Stein inequality---a technique that has proven effective in related problems.
-This approach yields a central limit theorem centered at the expected value of the empirical cost, under mild regularity conditions.
-Notably, unlike the general Wasserstein distance in arbitrary dimensions, we demonstrate that, under specific assumptions, the centering constants can be replaced by the population cost, which is essential for statistical inference.
-This generalizes and significantly refines existing results for the one-dimensional case.
-Consequently, we present the first asymptotically valid inference framework for the sliced Wasserstein distance between probability measures that are not necessarily compactly supported, for $p>1$.
-Finally, we address key practical aspects to ensure its applicability to statistical inference, including Monte Carlo approximation of the slicing integral and consistent estimation of the asymptotic variance.
+Wasserstein distances are widely used in modern data analysis but pose significant computational and statistical challenges in high dimensions.
+The sliced Wasserstein distance alleviates these challenges by leveraging one-dimensional projections.
+Building on the Efron-Stein inequality---a technique proven effective in related problems---and a non-trivial control of the optimal transport potentials across directions, we establish a central limit theorem for the $p$-sliced Wasserstein distance, for $p>1$, centered at the expected empirical cost.
+Unlike for the general Wasserstein distance, the centering can be replaced by the population cost, enabling valid statistical inference.
+This generalizes and refines existing one-dimensional results, providing the first asymptotically valid inference framework for the sliced Wasserstein distance between possibly non-compact measures.
+Finally, we address other practical aspects crucial for inference, including Monte Carlo approximation of the slicing integral and consistent variance estimation.

 \keywords{Optimal transport \and Sliced Wasserstein distance \and Efron-Stein inequality}